 We developed a new slip jacket that not only saves cost at 10¢ less per unit, but also strengthens the BfA brand and helps customers take another step into the BfA “ecosystem,” by promoting visiting the website to find other free resources.
 The new jacket is not only a stronger design, but simplifies the packaging process.

-The breadth of the design direction also covers environmental experience design, from their fleet of vehicles used across the United States, and interiors of the office and distribution centers in Southern California, to towering billboards across the country.
+The breadth of the design direction also covers environmental experience design, from their fleet of vehicles used across the United States, and interiors of the office and distribution centers in Southern California, to towering billboards that can be spotted across the country.